-To improve and preserve lifelong vision for people in our community, nationally, and internationally by:
+To preserve, protect and enhance Lifelong Vision in our community, nationally and internationally by:

 - providing community vision programs